Child Sexual Abuse in the Family Environment

 - Practitioners must consider how to enable children to express their views while taking account of the child's age, development, and language.
 This will be compounded if the child is in any way threatened or coerced by an abusive parent, or if the child has other underlying developmental or communication needs;

-- Previous research emphasises how children can have extreme difficulty in expressing their concerns and that practitioners should not expect children to disclose abuse;
+- Previous research emphasises how children have extreme difficulty in expressing their concerns and that practitioners should not expect children to disclose abuse;

 - The onus falls to the practitioners and requires an interest in how children express themselves through their behaviour and what they say rather than seeing them as 'difficult' or 'demanding';